Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 January 2015
 Rob Moore mentioned my Unit Testing Epiphany article in a post discussing Ian Cooper’s “TDD Where Did it all Go Wrong” talk.

-> “Ian suggests that the original TDD Flow outlined by Kent Beck has been lost in translation by most people.
-This is summed up nicely by Steve Fenton in his summary of Ian’s talk (highlight mine)…”
+> Ian suggests that the original TDD Flow outlined by Kent Beck has been lost in translation by most people.
+This is summed up nicely by Steve Fenton in his summary of Ian’s talk

 [Read the full article on Rob’s website](http://robdmoore.id.au/blog/2015/01/26/review-of-ian-cooper-tdd-where-did-it-all-go-wrong/).